 Split dollar life insurance is especially useful for those individuals who would like to have their life insurance policies owned in an irrevocable trust, yet do not have the necessary annual exclusion amount available (currently $15,000 per year per beneficiary) to pay the full premium amount.

 Upon the insured’s death, the lending party will be paid off from the amount of the death benefit.
 The remaining death benefit will pass the designated beneficiaries tax-free.

-A variation on this is Intergenerational Split Dollar Life Insurance.
-This works as follows: A parent provides funds for the purchase of a life insurance contract (typically with a single lump sum premium payment) on the life of the child.
+A variation on this is intergenerational split dollar life insurance.
+A parent provides funds for the purchase of a life insurance contract (typically with a single lump-sum premium payment) on the life of the child.
 The policy is held in an irrevocable life insurance trust.
-In return for the payment, the parent will have a receivable, payable upon the death of the insured.
+In return for the payment, the parent will have a receivable payable upon the death of the insured.

 Given that the receivable is illiquid and the life expectancy of the child is lengthy, the value of the receivable is deeply discounted.

-If you have entered into one of these arrangement and would like to discuss it with us, or, if you believe that you may be subject to estate tax upon your death and are interested in learning more about intergenerational or traditional Split Dollar arrangements, please do not hesitate to contact the Morris Law Group to discuss how they may be helpful to achieve such estate planning goals.
+If you have entered into one of these arrangements and would like to discuss it with us, or if you believe that you may be subject to estate tax upon your death and are interested in learning more about intergenerational or traditional split dollar arrangements, please do not hesitate to contact Morris Law Group to discuss how we may help you to achieve your estate planning goals.